 Flóki is the first Icelandic whisky ever made.
 The producer, Eimverk is located in Garðabær, just outside of Reykjavík and the company was established in 2009.
-The first single malt will see the light of day later this year but so far they’ve released their “young malt” which is too young to be called Single Malt as Eimverk have chosen to honour the Scottish traditions of whisky making, not naming their produce “whisky” until it has spent at least three years in oak.
+The first single malt was released in 2017 but up until then they’d released their “young malt” which is too young to be called Single Malt as Eimverk have chosen to honour the Scottish traditions of whisky making, not naming their produce “whisky” until it has spent at least three years in oak.

 An immense amount of time, effort and work went into perfecting the recipe and finding the right casks.
 A total number of 163 experiments were made until they found the right method and recipe.
 Production of Flóki whisky finally began in 2014 after years of developing the right recipe for the first Icelandic whisky.